ropensci/roweb3/content/blog/2023-04-21-ropensci-news-digest-april-2023/index.md

 Knowing our community's stories helps us to learn about the people behind our software, brings us closer and offers us new opportunities.
 To share some of these community stories, we created the rOpenSci interview series [_"Meeting the stars of the R-Universe"_](/tags/r-universe-stars/).

-Working with the human brain requires specific software and complex developments, however R appears as the natural way to collect hundreds of data that need to be analyzed and the R-Universe as the most friendly place to share and invite to collaborate.
-Our third stop bring us to Norway to talk with [Athanasia Monika Mowinckel](/blog/2023/03/30/r-universe-stars-3-en/).
+Working with the human brain requires specific software and complex developments.
+However R appears to be the natural way to collect and analyze the huge amount of data needed, and the R-Universe the most friendly place to share and invite collaborations.
+Our third stop brings us to Norway to talk with [Athanasia Monika Mowinckel](/blog/2023/03/30/r-universe-stars-3-en/).
 You can also read the post in [Spanish](/es/blog/2023/03/30/r-universe-stars-3-es/).